Rockies vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Charlie Blackmon and others are available when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Friday (first pitch at 8:40 PM ET).
+Player prop betting options for Corbin Carroll, Kris Bryant and others are available in the Arizona Diamondbacks-Colorado Rockies matchup at Coors Field on Saturday, starting at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!